-- 8. Encourage commissioners to hold open-forum town hall meetings for residents and property owners, twice per year, in each of the planning areas. - Maximize opportunities for community involvement by restoring Citizen Involvement Policies 1-4 adopted by the Board of Commissioners in 1979, re-adopted in 2004, and in effect until repealed in 2017.
-These policies are in compliance with Goal 1, worked for the region for more than 35 years, and reflect the desire of local residents and property owners to be a part of the process going forward. - 10.
-Create a Southwest Coastal CAC to constitute the body recognized by Clatsop County to represent the Southwest Coastal Region on planning and land use issues. - 11.
-The CAC shall be composed of five of residents and property owners from the planning region, and should reflect a broad spectrum of interests.
-Members shall be appointed by the Board of Commissioners after being nominated at a well-publicized community meeting. - 12.
-The CAC shall hold quarterly meetings in such a way that the public is notified well in advance and given the opportunity to attend and participate in a meaningful fashion. - 13.
-Technical assistance shall be made available to the CAC through the Community Development Department and other resources of the County. - 14.
-The CACs shall assist the Board of Commissioners and Planning Commission meet the following community involvement objectives: - 1.
+- Policy 2: The CAC shall be composed of a five of residents and property owners from the planning region, and should reflect a broad spectrum of interests.
+Members shall be appointed by the Board of Commissioners after being nominated at a well-publicized community meeting. - Policy 3: The CAC shall hold quarterly meetings in such a way that the public is notified well in advance and given the opportunity to attend and participate in a meaningful fashion. - Policy 4: Technical assistance shall be made available to the CAC through the Community Development Department and other resources of the County. - Policy 5: The CACs shall assist the Board of Commissioners and Planning Commission meet the following Citizen Involvement objectives: - 1.
 Opportunities for widespread public involvement - 2.
 Effective two-way communication with the public - 3.
 The ability for the public to be involved in all phases of the planning process - Making technical information easy to understand - 5.
 Feedback mechanisms for policy-makers to respond to public input, and - 6.
 Adequate financial support for public involvement efforts.